open-rmf/rmf_task/rmf_task/QUALITY_DECLARATION.md

 ### Contributor Origin [2.ii]

-`rmf_task` does not require a confirmation of contributor origin.
+`rmf_task` uses DCO as its confirmation of contributor origin policy.
+More information can be found in [CONTRIBUTING](../CONTRIBUTING.md).

 ### Peer Review Policy [2.iii]